asyrjasalo/RESTinstance/README.md

 virtualenving on Python 3
 - Whether some virtualenv is always recreated when the particular task is ran (is our default)

-Session is a task running in own `.venv/<name>`, to list all possible sessions:
+Session is a task, running in the `.venv/<task>`, to list all possible sessions:

     nox -l